MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/New-MgBetaApplicationSynchronizationJobOnDemand.md

 Select a user and provision the account on-demand.
 The rate limit for this API is 5 requests per 10 seconds.
 No user or group will be provisioned on-demand that would not have been provisioned through the regular provisioning cycles.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgApplicationSynchronizationJobOnDemand](/powershell/module/Microsoft.Graph.Applications/New-MgApplicationSynchronizationJobOnDemand?view=graph-powershell-v1.0)

 ## SYNTAX